-The overall percentage of undergraduate students obtaining a Good Honours degree (Class I and Class II Division I combined) is c90%.
-This is in line with the university as whole where the average percentage of students obtaining a Good Honours classification across all colleges this year was 92.5%.
-Also of note is the fact that there were no fails again amongst our students.
+The overall percentage of undergraduate students obtaining a Good Honours degree (Class I and Class II Division I combined) in 2021/22 was c75%.
+This is close to the University as whole where the average percentage of students obtaining a Good Honours classification across all colleges this year was 80%.
+It is the University-wide figure has fallen from 92.5% last year and the College's from 80% last year, however the mode of examinations during Covid-19 pandemic means that a direct comparison is difficult.